 Bright stars can affect the photometry of other stars nearby.
-Not only that, but features in e.g. the diffraction spikes are sometimes picked up as sources by the pipeline.
-To support screening these out, we have identified all the stars in the Bright Star Catalogue (Hoffleit & Jaschek 1991) that are brighter than V = 7 in the survey area and have flagged all catalogued sources that lie within a radius of 5 arcmin of any of them.
-For sources brighter than 4th magnitude, this radius is raised to 10 arcmin.
+Not only that, but features in the diffraction spikes for example are sometimes picked up as sources by the pipeline.
+To help in screening these out, we identified all the stars in the Bright Star Catalogue (Hoffleit & Jaschek 1991) that are brighter than V=7 in the survey area and flagged all catalogued sources lying within a radius of 5 arcmin of any of them.
+For sources brighter than fourth magnitude, this radius is raised to 10 arcmin.
 Clearly some real sources that happen to be close to bright stars will be caught up in this, and flagged.
 Interested users of the catalogue are encouraged to check the images (when available) in these instances, remembering that the background level is higher in these flagged regions with the result that sources in them may not be as well background-subtracted as sources in the wider unaffected field.

 Bright stars outside the field can also create spikes due to reflections in the telescope optics.
-When linear, these will have been flagged as part of the procedure described above in section 6.1.
-But occasional, more complex structures are likely to be missed.
-In this category we place the structured dominantly-circular ghosts of stars brighter than V = 4.
+When linear, these will have been flagged as part of the procedure described above in Sect.
+6.1.
+However, occasional, more complex structures are likely to be missed.
+In this category we place the structured dominantly circular ghosts of stars brighter than V=4.
 These are obvious in the processed images and also show up as rings in wider-area plots of catalogued objects.

 As the Wide Field Camera aged during the execution of IPHAS and UVEX, electronic glitches during read-out - creating jumps in the background level - became progressively more frequent.
 In cases where the whole image is affected by tell-tale strips and lines, it is discarded.
-But sometimes this issue affects just a small portion of one CCD.
-In cases like this, the image is
+However, sometimes this issue affects just a small portion of one CCD, and in cases like this, the image is retained if there is no alternative exposure available, while the sources in the minority problematic regions are flagged.